apondlife/discone/plan/mid.md

 - transition from fixed cameras to character camera has bad rotation in in-between state
 - teleport shortcut is inconsistent
 - visuals for adsr
+- if you stop on static friction, decreasing the friction doesn't start moving the character

 # debt
 - need to manually enable input actions